 A typical download in MobiCent begins with the mobile client requesting data from a data source which can be another mobile node or a data store / web server in the Internet.
 In the former case, the mobile source node needs access to the control channel in order to initiate packet transfer.
 In the latter case (as studied in our earlier work [6]), the destination node obtains the data via some access points (APs).
 These APs are special helpers with Internet access, and they are the data sources within the wireless domain.
-As an example, data for a request initiated by client C before time t_1 can be transferred from AP X to Y at time t_1 , Y to Z at time t_2 and finally to C at time t_3 .
-Due to data replication, C can also receive data from Y at t_4 and the AP at t_5 .
+As an example, data for a request initiated by client C before time $t_1$ can be transferred from AP X to Y at time $t_1$ , Y to Z at time $t_2$ and finally to C at time $t_3$ .
+Due to data replication, C can also receive data from Y at $t_4$ and the AP at $t_5$ .
 Different paths complement one another, as each of them is subject to uncertainty.

-A detail description of the system including the message exchange protocol is presented in Section IV.
-We will first present a brief overview here.
-Standard cryptographic techniques and en-route onion encryption [26] are used to prevent free riding, restrict strategy set of participants and handle dispute among relays and client.
+A detail description of the system including the message exchange protocol is presented in [28].
+As the focus of this paper is on the payment mechanism, we will only present a brief overview.
+Standard cryptographic techniques and enroute onion encryption [29] are used to prevent free riding, restrict strategy set of participants and handle dispute among relays and client.
 More specifically, each relay encrypts the data payload with a one time symmetric key before forwarding it.
 The key is also sent along with data in encrypted form, such that only the TTP can recover the keys.
 Thus, after a client receives the encrypted data, the only way for the client to retrieve the decrypted data is to make payment to the TTP in exchange for the encryption key(s).
 Similarly, the only way for the relay to get payment is to be involved in forwarding.
 Note that the lightweight message exchange protocol handles a wide array of attacks, but it cannot prevent both client and relays from launching edge insertion attack and edge hiding attack, which will be described in detail in Section III-C. To address these attacks, an incentive compatible payment scheme is needed.